Track: Jacob’s Ladder

 Height Descent / Distance: 170m / 1.1km

 Surface: Gritstone/Dirt.
 Very rocky, loose, embedded, and bedrock.
 Very technical and exhausting.
 Mainly 1m wide track.

-Location: SK 087 862 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 087 862 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Starting from the ridge at Edale Cross the track descends east, finishing at a small bridge followed a long flat straight section to Upper Booth.